RedHatInsights/insights-frontend-storybook/src/docs/repos/deployment/DOC.md

 ### Pushing to stable

 If you want to push to stable, make a branch `stable/foo`, `stable/bar`, etc. Any build of a stable branch in the repo will deploy to `stable` branch in the build repo.

+## Custom Releases

+Apps can use a [custom release](https://github.com/RedHatInsights/landing-page-frontend/blob/master/.travis/custom_release.sh).
+This allows your app to release to multiple environments with only one push.
+These are created independently and will vary from app to app.